 Just across the aisle from me sits Abi, and behind him is a woman who was asleep before we even taxied out to the runway.
 Oh, how I envy the sardines who can sit down, close their eyes, drop their jaw open and snooze blissfully unaware until it’s time to land this tin can.

 I’m not sure Orville and Wilbur were aware of the Pandora’s Box they opened all of those years ago.
 I wonder what they would think if they could see us now.
-Or see me sitting here drafting a post on my laptop; definitely a first for me, writing a post while soaring through the clouds; although there is barely room for me to have said laptop in my lap.
+Or, see me sitting here drafting a post on my laptop.
+This is definitely a first for me, writing a post while soaring through the clouds.
+Although there is barely room for me to have said laptop in my lap.
 I fervently hope the man in front of me doesn’t recline his seat.
 And by the way, I’m pretty sure he bathed in cologne before boarding the flight.

 I hate to fly.
-There isn’t one single thing I enjoy about the experience – other than it gets me where I want/need to be.
-But if I could ride the rails, drive a car or ride a bicycle, I’d choose any other mode of transportation there is, over getting on a plane.
-It’s a long story but nearly 40 years ago (yes, I’m that old) I endured one scary ass turbulent situation in a single engine plane and the memory of that day stills ring clear every time I fly.
-And it’s not the take-offs and landings that bother me – not at all – it’s the slightest hint of turbulence and I’m back in that single engine plane.
+There isn’t one single thing I enjoy about the experience, other than it gets me where I want/need to be.
+If I could ride the rails, drive a car or ride a bicycle, I’d choose any other mode of transportation there is.
+Anything over getting on a plane.
+It’s a long story.
+Nearly 40 years ago (yes, I’m that old) I endured one scary ass turbulent situation in a single engine plane.
+The memory of that day stills ring clear every time I fly.
+And it’s not the take-offs and landings that bother me, nope.
+It’s the slightest hint of turbulence and I’m back in that single engine plane

 But as much as I hate to fly, I’m a pretty big fan of airports.
 I love people watching and I can’t help but wonder what their stories are.
 Where they’re going, where they’ve been, are they happy, sad or indifferent?
 And if you’re as old as I am you remember – like I do – when there was no such thing as TSA, security screenings, full body scans, etc. etc. I remember walking right up to the gate to greet someone or say good-bye.
 It made for great airport melodramas.